Cassady Campbell | The World Is Flat, Satan Is Running Out Of Time, & We Never Went To The Moon.

 And I was sure one of my exes would die at least.

-Yeah, so I mean, I didn't do any of that stuff.
+So, I mean, I didn't do any of that stuff.

-It's just so funny, man.
+It's just so funny.

 It's just a bunch of monkey business, dude.

-Yeah, and that's racist.
+And that's racist.

 The monkey pox is racist.

-Where's the whole where does the whole monkey race thing even come from?
+Where's the whole, where does the whole monkey race thing even come from?

 Dude, I don't know.

-All right, let's let's do a white one.
+Let's do a white one.

 What animal would we be?